Oliver Partington

 He has previously played for the Wigan Warriors in the Super League, and spent time on loan from Wigan at the Swinton Lions in the Championship, and the London Skolars in Betfred League 1.

 Background

 Partington was born in Billinge, Merseyside, England.

 Career

+Wigan Warriors

 In 2018 he made his Super League début for Wigan against the Castleford Tigers.

 He played in the 2020 Super League Grand Final which Wigan lost 8-4 against St Helens.

+Salford Red Devils

 In September 2022 he signed for the Salford Red Devils on a two-year deal.

+In the 2023 Super League season, Partington played 20 matches for Salford as the club finished 7th on the table and missed the playoffs.

+Catalans Dragons

+On 28 June 2024, it was reported that he had signed for Catalans Dragons on a two-year deal.

 International career

 In 2019 he was selected for the England Knights against Jamaica at Headingley Rugby Stadium.